-Bronchiectasis is a condition that results from damage to the airways of the lungs.
-NTM infection causes your airways (called bronchial tubes) to fill with mucus and over time, may lead to dilation (widening) and scarring of the bronchial tubes.
-Changes like this, which damage muscle or elastic tissue of the bronchial tubes, is called bronchiectasis.
-This bronchiectasis may result in the formation of pouches in the bronchial tubes that can trap mucus.
-If you are unable to clear the mucus normally because it is trapped in the pouches, the mucus stays in the pouches and this can cause an infection.
+Bronchiectasis is a structural change of the airways (bronchial tubes) in your lungs.
+This change is usually permanent.
+NTM infection causes your airways to produce or retain extra mucus and over time, it may lead to their dilation (widening) and scarring.
+Changes like this, from NTM infection or other illnesses such as Cystic Fibrosis, that damage muscle or elastic tissue of the bronchial tubes is called bronchiectasis.
+These dilated bronchial tubes can trap mucus.
+If you are unable to clear the mucus normally because it is trapped, the mucus stays in the airways and this can allow infection to grow.
+As the damage progresses and infections recur, it may become harder for the airways of your lungs to move air in and out, preventing enough oxygen from reaching your vital organs.